lkiesow/leihs-wiki/Borrow:-basket-and-timeout.md

 ## Timer

 The timer for basket is configurable: `settings.timeout_minutes`.
 It gets reset all the time as long as the user performs any sort of requests in borrow section.
 A user has thus *theoretically* unlimited time to make and submit his or her order.
-The main idea is to release the reserved quantities of such an inactive users for the possible reservations of other users.
+The main idea is to release the reserved quantities of the inactive users for the possible reservations of other (active) users.

 ## Examples